jplu/pcst_fast/README.md

 Comparaison with the original version
 -------------------------------------
-Okay, here is a detailed report comparing the old and new versions of the codebase, focusing on the improvements made in the newer version.
+Here is a detailed report comparing the old and new versions of the codebase, focusing on the improvements made in the newer version:

 **Analysis of Improvements: Old vs. New Codebase**